Game design: why the details are important

 Let’s consider an example:

-The chief designer (who is often a producer as well) gives a junior designer a task (who is often the only designer of the project), “We’re going to hold an event in our MMORPG, where crystal slivers have to be dropped from mobs, and 125 slivers can be traded in for a helmet.
-We need to make it in such a way that a player spends about 5 hours farming slivers in order to get the helmet.”
+The chief designer (who is often a producer as well) gives a junior designer a task (who is often the only designer of the project), “We’re going to hold an event in our MMORPG, where crystal shards have to be dropped from mobs, and 125 shards can be traded in for a helmet.
+We need to make it in such a way that a player spends about 5 hours farming shards in order to get the helmet.”

 What will the game designer do?

 According to the statistics and our own measurements, we know that a player kills 30 mobs every hour.
-In 5 hours a player can kill 150 mobs, so we must then divide 125 by 150, which gives us 0.83 sliver per mob (125/150 = 0.83).
-The game designer then sets the probability of 1 sliver dropping at 0.83.
+In 5 hours a player can kill 150 mobs, so we must then divide 125 by 150, which gives us 0.83 shard per mob (125/150 = 0.83).
+The game designer then sets the probability of 1 shard dropping at 0.83.

 So the task has been completed, hasn’t it?